-The research explored various factors household including demographics, occurrence of pneumonia symptoms. seeking healthcare services, air quality,
+The research explored various factors including household demographics, occurrence of pneumonia symptoms. seeking healthcare services, air quality, and knowledge about preventive measures for pneumonia.
+The findings highlighted the significant health issue posed by pneumonia and emphasized the importance of timely identification and appropriate care-seeking behaviors by caretakers.12

-Significance of this research paper aims to provide an overview of the epidemiology. clinical characteristics, and management strategies for various diseases that are prevalent in pediatric patients in Sialkot...
+Significance of this research paper aims to provide an overview of the epidemiology, clinical characteristics, and management strategies for various diseases that are prevalent in pediatric patients in Sialkot...
 Furthermore, by shedding light on the impact of different diseases on pediatric patients in Sialkot, this study hopes to raise awareness and promote advocacy for the rights of children affected by this global pandemic.